hamzaqureshi5/openvla-jetson/README.md

-# OpenVLA on NVIDIA Jetson Thor T5000
+# OpenVLA on NVIDIA Jetson AGX Thor

 This repository demonstrates **deployment of OpenVLA (Vision-Language-Action) on NVIDIA Jetson Thor T5000**, enabling real-time multimodal inference for robotic control on embedded AI hardware.